Khoshkhah/spark-shortest-path/readme.md

 ## 🎯 Overview

-This project implements a scalable shortest path algorithm that leverages:
+This project implements a scalable, all-pairs shortest path algorithm for large geospatial graphs using **PySpark** and **H3 Geospatial Indexing**.
+It employs a hybrid approach, dynamically switching between **Scipy** (for dense, in-memory computation) and **Pure Spark SQL** (for distributed, sparse computation) to optimize performance.

+For a detailed explanation of the algorithm, including the bi-directional resolution pass, see [ALGORITHM.md](ALGORITHM.md).
 - **PySpark**: Distributed computation across multiple nodes
 - **H3 Geospatial Indexing**: Hierarchical spatial partitioning for efficient processing
 - **Scipy (Sparse Graphs)**: Efficient in-memory shortest path computation (Dijkstra/Johnson)